PDXF/ZTrack/README.md

 **Important Note**: Use this tool responsibly and ethically.
 Unauthorized testing on networks without permission is illegal and may lead to severe consequences.

-### 🧪 Token Tester
+### 🧪 Discord Token Tester

-The **Token Tester** is a utility designed to validate the functionality of tokens across various platforms.
-This tool is particularly useful for developers and security professionals who need to ensure that their tokens are working correctly.
+The **Discord Token Tester** is a utility specifically designed for testing the validity of Discord tokens.
+This tool is particularly useful for developers and security professionals who need to ensure that their Discord tokens are functioning correctly.
 Key features include:

-- **Token Validation**: Quickly check if tokens are active and functioning correctly.
+- **Token Validation**: Quickly check if Discord tokens are active and working properly.

 - **Error Reporting**: Get detailed feedback on failed tokens, making it easier to troubleshoot and resolve issues.

-**Use Case**: Ideal for developers implementing API tokens or authentication tokens in their applications, ensuring everything works as intended.
+**Use Case**: Ideal for developers implementing authentication tokens in their Discord applications, ensuring everything works as intended.

 ---